-Subs will be needed in groups of 2-3 for Academic conferences, consistent, paid and supo\ported by the district.

-Training needs to be calendared and planned so all school site teams are aware and ready to support.

-We will need to Add IXL and seesaw program for next year.

-Coach did intervention strategies with 3rd grade students.
-Modification: will hire full-time sub/retired intervention teacher.
-If not able to get a sub/retired teacher, the coach will continue pulling students for intervention.

-In the future, if we are still unable to have people on campus or unable to have field trips, we will need to find more virtual hands-on learning opportunities.

-Due to the opening of the school protocols, we are anticipating the ability to have field trips, guest speakers and traveling exhibits.

-Teachers will need to agree to meet after school with pay or during collaboration time to use for extra collaboration.

-Year-round academic conferences to support teachers in implementation of strategies identified in academic conferences.
-Hire 1 full-time long term sub to support year-round Academic Conferences, release time, teacher walk-thrus among other sub duties.

-As school has opened up for more platooning and other student mixing activities, we should be able to move on with this strategy.
+Strategy 1: Subs will be needed in groups of 3-4 for Academic conferences, consistent, paid, and supported by the district.
+Training needs to be scheduled so all school site teams are aware and ready to support.
+Strategy 2: The coach did intervention strategies with 3rd-grade students.
+Modification: will hire a full-time sub/retired intervention teacher.
+If unable to get a sub/retired teacher, the coach will continue pulling students for intervention.
+Strategy 3: In the future, if we continue to have transportation issues, we will need to schedule charter buses for students to participate in field trip activities.
+Strategy 4: Teachers will need to agree to meet after school with pay or during collaboration time to use for extra collaboration.
+Year-round academic conferences to support teachers in the implementation of strategies identified in academic conferences.
+Hire 1 full-time long-term sub to support year-round Academic Conferences, release time, and teacher walk-thrus among other sub duties.
+Strategy 5: As school has opened up for more platooning and other student mixing activities, we should be able to move on with this strategy.